Why Become a Jackson Scholar?

 - Students are afforded numerous opportunities for networking and resume building, especially through their final semester leadership project.

-In return, the Jackson Scholars receive:
+The Jackson Scholars receive:

 - a total of ~$3000 tuition remission